huahaiy/Gibberish-detector/README.md

 # gibberish-detector

-Gibberish-detector is a Clojure port of @rrenaud's python [gibberish detector](https://github.com/rrenaud/Gibberish-Detector).
+Gibberish-detector is built upon a Clojure port of @rrenaud's python [gibberish detector](https://github.com/rrenaud/Gibberish-Detector).
-For a full description of how it works, please refer to his README.
+For a full description of how the HMM classifier works, please refer to his README.

 A key difference between this implementation and @rrenaud's is that in this implementation, false will be printed if a sentence is not gibberish and true will be printed if it is.

-## NOTE on Current Version

-This version does not use learned HMM gibberish detector.
-The most recent version ultilize such implementation is in _v0-1-9_ branch or _tags/v0.1.9_.
+Besides, this detector include some heristic rules in determining when to use HMM classifer and when to use direct dictionary check.

 ## Installation